dabok12/Sales-Analysis/README.md

 - What time should we display advertisemens to maximize the likelihood of customer’s buying product?

 - What product sold the most?
-Why do you think it sold the most?